park-bench/gpgmailer/postfix.md

-# Configuring postfix as a simple SMTP relay
+# Configuring Postfix as a simple SMTP relay

 ## Installation
 Install the `postfix` and `libsasl2-modules` packages with apt: `sudo apt install postfix libsasl2-modules`.